CelebalTartan/flask-redis-queue/README.md

 12. Once you click on "Add", the client secret will be generated, and the value will be displayed.
 Make sure to copy the secret value as it will not be visible later.

-13. Now, you need to assign the necessary permissions to your service principal.
-To give contributor access to a service principal using Azure Container App role access, follow these steps:
+13. Now, you need to assign the necessary permissions to your service principal. __You need to give this permission to both Container Apps and Container Apps Environment.__ To give contributor access to a service principal using Azure Container App role access, follow these steps:

     1. Go to the Azure portal (portal.azure.com) and sign in with your Azure account credentials.